History Five Events That Began the Renaissance (Or Ended the Middle Ages)

 History Bias, Compromise, and Teaching History to Children

 In the fall of 2005, history professor Larry Schweikart was on the book-promotion circuit, talking up his “unbiased” history of America, A Patriot’s History of the United States.
-Schweikart wrote his book as a corrective: “I found bias, ranging from merely tolerable to exceptionally bad, in almost all of ...
+Schweikart wrote his book as a corrective: “I found bias, ranging from merely tolerable to exceptionally bad, in almost all of the ...

 Teaching Techniques & Tips Maturity & The Real Child, Part II: Strategies for the Age-Grade Mismatch